briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

-            4. _(4)_ Where conditions prevent impervious area reduction or on-site stormwater management for redevelopment projects, practical alternatives as detailed in [Section 1357.10][CF Section 1357.10] of this Chapter may be approved by the Village Engineer.\
+            4. _(4)_ Where conditions prevent impervious area reduction or on-site stormwater management for redevelopment projects, practical alternatives as detailed in [Section 1357.10][CFCO 1357.10] of this Chapter may be approved by the Village Engineer.\
             (Ord.
 2016-79.
 Passed 12-12-16.)

 ## 1357.10   Alternative actions